 Design professionals may include a registered architect, chartered professional engineer, licensed building practitioner or other.
 They can help ensure your designs adequately demonstrate to Council that your proposed building complies with the Building Code.
 All building work will also follow those plans.

 After building work is complete, Council checks the work has been done according to the consented plans.
 The plans provide a record of the completed building work.

-Incomplete building consent applications are rejected or returned by Council, which can lead to delays or unforeseen costs.
-However, competent design professionals will know what to include so that Council won’t have to make multiple requests for information – a win-win.
+Incomplete building consent applications are rejected and returned by Council, which can lead to delays or unforeseen costs.
+However, the appropriate design professionals will know what to include so that Council won’t have to make multiple requests for information.